epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

-The picture above shows a `LogEntry` object, added to the log to inform about the successful finalization of some transfer (and the update of the corresponding `Transfer` object).
+The picture above shows a `LogEntry` object, added to the log to inform about the successful finalization of some transfer (and the update of the corresponding "Transfer" object).
 The log entry tells the client that the transfer object at *"/example-transfer"* has been updated, and the new "version" of the object is "2".
 After processing this log entry, the client may decide to make an additional HTTP request to *"/example-transfer"*, so